How a real test is structured

 "Statistically significant" means "probably not noise."
 It does not mean "big," "important," or "definitely permanent."
 Ask those separately.

-The practical takeaway: before running a test, decide roughly how many users you need (most experimentation tools or a sample-size calculator will do this math for you, given your current baseline conversion rate and the smallest improvement you'd care about detecting), run the test until you hit that number, and only then look at whether the result clears the significance bar.
+The practical takeaway: before running a test, decide roughly how many users you need - most experimentation tools or a sample-size calculator do this math for you, given your baseline conversion rate and the smallest improvement worth detecting - then run until you hit that number and only then check significance.
 Checking before that point is where Phase 3 begins.

 Watch it animated: A/B testing